Photo by Africa Studio / Shutterstock.com

 Love the smell of fresh-brewed coffee in the morning?
 Keep that pleasant scent lingering all day by creating a coffee air freshener for your vehicle.
 The folks at Instructables suggest taking a sock (or two) and filling them with coffee beans or even ground coffee.

-Tie the sock and put it under the driver’s seat.
-If you have a second sock, stick that under the passenger seat and take in the heavenly aroma of your coffee shop on wheels.
+Tie the sock closed, and put it under the driver’s seat.
+If you have a second sock, stick that under the passenger seat.

 If you simply can’t get enough of the smell, you can duplicate it in your home.
 According to Instructables:

-“… if you are looking for something pretty, then try this same thing only instead of a sock us a decorative bowl and only use coffee beans.
+“[I]f you are looking for something pretty, then try this same thing only instead of a sock use a decorative bowl and only use coffee beans.
 In my office I have a bowl that used to have spare change and now it’s home for a half a bag of coffee beans.
 It makes the entire room smell amazing.”

 3. Create a ribbon-and-cotton-ball air freshener

-Last year, Julie at Frugally Blonde shuttled her teen son and his friends to training sessions as the boys prepared for a mini-marathon.
+A couple of years ago, Julie of Frugally Blonde shuttled her teen son and his friends to training sessions as the boys prepared for a mini-marathon.
 The experience opened her eyes — and tortured her nose: “I honestly had no idea boys could smell that bad,” she says.

-So, Julie broke out her favorite essential oils and – combined with a ribbon and cotton ball — created a car vent air freshener.
-You can see the result at Frugally Blonde.
+So, Julie broke out her favorite essential oils and — combined with a ribbon and cotton ball — created a car-vent air freshener.
+You can see the result on her blog.
 Julie says:

 4. Add essential oils to a clay disc

-Kelly at Simple Life Mom suggests adding 10 to 15 drops of an essential oil to a clay disc purchased at a craft store or kitchen specialty store.
-Once the clay has absorbed the oil, you simply place it in your car’s interior and enjoy the scented air.
-Kelly swears by the technique:
+Kelly at Simple Life Mom suggests adding 10 to 15 drops of an essential oil to a clay disc.
+Once the clay has absorbed the oil, you simply place it in your car and enjoy the scented air.

 5. Pour a little baking soda